Proof of an Abstract Algorithm for Graph Reachability. May. 7,

 An undirected connected finite graph has a natural number initially associated with each node.
-There is a distinguished node, anchor, whose value is always 0.
-A non-anchor node can make a move only if its value differs from v, which is 1 + the minimum value over all its neighbors; in that case it sets its value to v.
-A computation is an alternating sequence of states and moves, starting with the initial state.
-Show that each computation is finite.
+There is a distinguished node, anchor.
+A non-anchor node may make a move by setting its value to 1 + the minimum value over all its neighbors.
+The anchor node never makes a move.
+Show that the computation eventually converges so that no move changes any value.

 Coordinates to Events: Solving Combinatorial problems using Discrete